1979 FA Charity Shield: Background and pre-match

 Wembley Stadium was the venue for the Charity Shield.

 The FA Charity Shield was founded in 1908 as a successor to the Sheriff of London Charity Shield.
 It was a contest between the respective champions of the Football League and Southern League, and then by 1913 teams of amateur and professional players.
 In 1921, it was played by the Football League champions and FA Cup winners for the first time.
 This was the sixth year that Wembley Stadium played host to the Shield.

 Liverpool qualified for the 1979 FA Charity Shield as winners of the previous season's First Division.
 Under manager Bob Paisley, the team amassed a then-record points total of 68 and conceded the fewest goals in a 42-game Football League season with 16.
 The other Charity Shield place went to Arsenal who beat Manchester United to win the final of the 1978–79 FA Cup.
 Arsenal led the game 2–0, but conceded twice late into the match before retaking the lead in the 89th minute; the final score was 3–2.
 The game is referred to as the "Five-minute final" as three goals were scored in that time frame.

+This was Arsenal's first appearance in the Charity Shield in 26 years; prior to the game they had won seven Shields (1930, 1931, 1933, 1934, 1938, 1948 and 1953), and lost two (1935, 1936).
 Liverpool had won three previous Shields outright (1966, 1974, 1976), shared two with Manchester United (1965 and 1977) and one apiece with West Ham United (1964).
 The club lost one Shield contest – against Leicester City in 1971.
-This was Arsenal's first appearance in the Charity Shield in 26 years; prior to the game they had won seven Shields (1930, 1931, 1933, 1934, 1938, 1948 and 1953), and lost two (1935, 1936).
 Before the match Paisley told reporters, "Basically it is a conditioning game, part of the process of getting the players fit".

 Match

+Arsenal organised themselves similarly to their opponents and named an unchanged team from the one which won the FA Cup.
 Liverpool employed a traditional 4–4–2 formation, with David Johnson playing alongside Kenny Dalglish up front.
 Defender Avi Cohen was named on the substitutes' bench, whereas Frank McGarvey – signed from St Mirren in the close season – was omitted from the matchday squad.
-Arsenal organised themselves similarly to their opponents and named an unchanged team from the one which won the FA Cup.